Stillat/vscode-antlers-language-server/README.md

 Bugs fixed, what's new, and more! :)

+### v1.0.29

+* Background work to support an eventual Antlers Debugger

 ### v1.0.28

 * Developers can now use VS Code's document links to navigate to detected partial files